Ahmad-Zaki/Ahmad-Zaki/README.md

 ## Avid learner, Machine learning engineer

 - 🔭 Continuously learning.
-- 🌱 Interested in Machine learning and artificial intellegence.
+- 🌱 Interested in AI, Machine Learning, and Data Science.
 - 👯 Looking forward to collaborate and work with other people that share the same interests.
 - ⚡ Hobbies: Puzzles, Video games, Tennis (Vamos Rafa💪🏽)